-Academic appointments to the post of Assistant Professor are normally subject to a probationary period of 5 years.
+Academic appointments to the post of Assistant Professor - (Research and Teaching focussed) are normally subject to a probationary period of 5 years.
 Where appropriate, an appointee may be placed on a pre-probationary period of normally up to 1 year (maximum 2 years).
 This is normally required where an appointee is studying for but has not yet completed a PhD or equivalent.
 Please refer to the Guidelines below for more information.

 All academic probationers are reviewed annually by the Probation Review Group (PRG), who monitor progress and make decisions regarding confirmation/termination of appointment.
 The meeting in which a Probationer is reviewed is determined by their start date:

 |1 November - 28 February||Autumn|

 |1 June - 31 October||Summer|

 We will write to Heads of Department each term to advise them of the probationers to be considered at that term's meeting.

 Early in 2021 work was being done to update the criteria for academic probation so that it aligns with the criteria for academic promotion.
 We can now confirm that the changes have been made and you can find the new forms and guidelines below.